Cldwlkn13/irish-golf-society/README.md

 ## Credits
 As this project is ficticious, the majority of the content was imagined and devised by myself.

+[svgbackgrounds](https://www.svgbackgrounds.com/) for the background theme on each page.

 [lewismcarey](https://codepen.io/lewismcarey/pen/GJZVoG) for providing the source code idea for the ticker.

 [W3Schools](https://www.w3schools.com/) for providing various tips and tricks throughout the development process, in particular the "Latest News" timeline feature.